ED-IP/Milestone-4-project/README.md

     - As a side note I used Manual Deploys over Automatic to avoid reaching the Heroku limit.

 10. After the building phase it should be deployed.
 You can open the app by clicking on the "View" button under Manual Deploys or on the Open App button at the top of the page

+11. Remove "DISABLE_COLLECTSTATIC" from your Config Vars

+12. Deploy again the project, it should connect to Amazon web services and copy the static files to your bucket

 11. The project is deployed at the following address: